kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 That is one of the most consequential properties an agent-oriented environment can have: **when uncertain, the agent can descend a level and inspect the mechanism rather than speculate about it**.

-## Compile-Time Dependency Injection Turns the Compiler Into an Agent Supervisor
+## Compile-Time Dependency Injection Turns the Compiler Into an Agent Supervisor { #compile-time-di }

 Dependency injection is one of the places where this becomes most concrete.